stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 .. note:: When used with distributed memory these Built-ins will
           trigger the addition of a global sum which may affect the performance and/or scalability of the code.
+          Also, whilst the fields in these Built-ins can be of any supported ``real`` :ref:`precision <lfric-mixed-precision>`,
+          the only currently supported precision for the global reductions in the LFRic infrastructure is ``r_def``, hence the result will be converted accordingly.

 X_innerproduct_Y
 ^^^^^^^^^^^^^^^^